Return to Optimist International Policies

 Email and Text Messaging

-One-on-one email, text messaging, or electronic messaging with youth is prohibited except in emergency situations.
-Group communication for program-related information is permitted.
+One-on-one e-mail, text messaging or electronic messaging with youth is prohibited, except in emergency situations.
+Group emails, text messaging or electronic messaging for program-related information is permitted.

 Telephone